GuoruiXu/GuoruiXu.github.io/index.md

 ### Mathematical interests

-> + **I'am interested in geometry and representations theorey, especially for character varieties and monodromy representations.**
+> + **I'am interested in geometry and representations theorey, especially for relative character varieties and monodromy representations.**

 ### Education